denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 is meant to name the condition by which inscriptions fracture to occupy multiple surfaces and topographies at the same time.
-By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds for intellectual labor.
+By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds that support all intellectual labor.
 My primary contribution is therefore primarily historical, with the aim of anchoring the more theoretical portions of the essay within specific, emerging affordances of computer media.

 ## Literary Composites